branhoff/branhoff.github.io/README.md

 First let's delete the `<link id="theme-style" rel="stylesheet" type="text/css" href="new_theme.css">` so we can confirm our next few changes will take effect.

-Now in our `theme-options-wrapper` div, let's add new `theme-dot` reference we can utilize in our `default.css` and `script.js` files.
+Now in our `theme-options-wrapper` div, let's add a new `theme-dot` reference that we can reference in our `themes/default.css` and `scripts` files.
 It would look something like this:

 ```html
 <div id="theme-options-wrapper">